-Creating a brand with social media is no longer an optional exercise, but a career management requirement.
+Creating a brand and marketing with social media is no longer an optional exercise, but a career management requirement.
 If you are to succeed in your profession and be taken seriously as a subject expert and leader in your industry, you must actively learn from, engage, influence and deliver value to peers, customers, clients, and potential employers.
 And it is hard to imagine being a truly effective networker without social media.

 Most ambitious and high-performing corporate executives and business leaders accept the importance of reputation management on social media.
 However, they are often challenged by how best to create an authentic social media brand for themselves, while also enhancing and protecting the brands of the corporations they represent or are closely associated with.
 For some, creating a social media brand is instinctual.
 However, many others wrestle with or resist taking responsibility for creating a social media brand for themselves.

 “#Influencer: Creating A Social Media Brand That Works for You,” held during the 2017 Women of Power Summit at the Arizona Grand Resort and Spa in Phoenix, provided corporate leaders and executives with valuable insights and advice from a panel of social media experts.
 Presented by AT&T and moderated by Black Enterprise Executive Editor-at-Large Alfred Edmond Jr., the panel was comprised of Blavity Founder and CEO Morgan DeBaun, AT&T Director of Digital and Social Media Joy Hays, and brand coach, blogger and certified personal brand strategist Jai Stone.
 Here some key takeaways from the session.

 Defining your social media brand is your responsibility.

 If you don’t do it, you’re leaving your brand–and your value–to be defined by everyone else.